Seattle University will now employ test-optional application review for all applicants starting with those applying for Fall Quarter 2021.

 Since we use the highest separate scores from different test administrations (e.g., the highest evidenced-based reading and writing and the math scores from the SAT; the highest English, mathematics, reading, and science reasoning sub-scores from the ACT) we strongly encourage students to provide Seattle University with all their results from all administrations of the ACT and or SAT.

 Although it is not required for international students to submit the SAT or ACT, the Admissions Office strongly recommends international students take either exam and submit their scores.
-SAT or ACT scores are also required for international students to be eligible for merit scholarships.
+SAT or ACT scores are not required for international students to be eligible for merit scholarships.

 Your SAT and ACT scores are considered as a greater part of the Seattle University admissions review process.
 In addition, the scores can be helpful for us to understand future course placement or advising recommendations.
 Some majors have minimum test score requirements for direct entry.
 See “Direct Entry Admission” below for more information.